cvxopt/cvxopt/doc/source/c-api.rst

 C API
 *****

-The API can be used to extend CVXOPT with interfaces to external C routines and libraries.
-A C program that creates or manipulates the dense or sparse matrix objects defined in CVXOPT must include the :const:`cvxopt.h` header file in the :const:`src` directory of the distribution.
+The API can be used to extend kvxopt with interfaces to external C routines and libraries.
+A C program that creates or manipulates the dense or sparse matrix objects defined in kvxopt must include the :const:`kvxopt.h` header file in the :const:`src` directory of the distribution.

 Before the C API can be used in an extension module it must be initialized by calling the macro :c:macro:`import_cvxopt`.
-As an example we show the module initialization from the :mod:`cvxopt.blas` module, which itself uses the API:
+As an example we show the module initialization from the :mod:`kvxopt.blas` module, which itself uses the API:

 .. highlight:: c